Lenglet happy not to face Messi

-Lenglet joins Dani Alves, Seydou Keita and Adriano in crossing from Sevilla to the current Spanish champion in recent years, and is pleased to now be playing on the same team as stars such as Messi.
+Lenglet joins Dani Alves, Seydou Keita and Adriano in crossing from Sevilla to the current La Liga champions in recent years, and is pleased to now be playing on the same team as stars such as Messi.

-"I am really happy to be here, because I don’t have to play against them now," he said.
+"I am really happy to be here, because I don’t have to play against them now," he joked to Barca TV.

 "Messi is the best in the world.
 He dominates games easily and can score at any moment from wherever he wants.